wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

    ...
    ```

-   **Note:** Due to a limitation with PDX, if your PDX-enabled cache contains TreeSet domain objects, you should implement a Comparator that can handle both your domain objects and PdxInstance objects.
+   **注意:** Due to a limitation with PDX, if your PDX-enabled cache contains TreeSet domain objects, you should implement a Comparator that can handle both your domain objects and PdxInstance objects.
 You will also need to make the domain classes available on the server.